-- State Environmental Planning Policy (Resilience and Hazards) 2021 - State Environmental Planning Policy (Biodiversity and Conservation) 2021 - Wollongong Local Environmental Plan (WLEP) 2009 - Wollongong Development Control Plan 2009 - Wollongong City Wide Development Contributions Plan - Wollongong Community Participation Plan 2019 - Other Council Policies: Commercial Fitness Training Activities on Public Open Space 2022, and Stanwell Park Reserve and Bald Hill Lookout Plan of Management 2021

-1.2 DETAILED DESCRIPTION OF PROPOSAL

-The proposal comprises commercial fitness training activities limited to the normal activities of a registered personal trainer/instructor, that would include:

-- outdoor gym sessions (with or without weights, fit balls, skipping ropes etc.),

-- boxing and pad training,

-- organised aerobic activity,

-- yoga, Tai Chi and Pilates classes and like activities,

-- · circuit training, and

-- a combination of any of the above.
+- State Environmental Planning Policy (Resilience and Hazards) 2021 - State Environmental Planning Policy (Biodiversity and Conservation) 2021 - Wollongong Local Environmental Plan (WLEP) 2009 - Wollongong Development Control Plan 2009 - Wollongong City Wide Development Contributions Plan - Wollongong Community Participation Plan 2019 - Other Council Policies: Commercial Fitness Training Activities on Public Open Space 2022, and Draft Plan of Management for Helensburgh Park Crown Reserves 2023 1.2 DETAILED DESCRIPTION OF PROPOSAL The proposal comprises commercial fitness training activities limited to the normal activities of a registered personal trainer/instructor, that would include: - outdoor gym sessions (with or without weights, fit balls, skipping ropes etc.), - boxing and pad training, - · organised aerobic activity, - · yoga, Tai Chi and Pilates classes and like activities, - circuit training, and - a combination of any of the above.

-The plan identifies three training areas area to be utilised for fitness training with SPR01 having a maximum capacity of 36 participants, SPR02 54 participants and SPR03 18 participants.
+The plan identifies four (4) areas to be utilised for fitness training with RJP01 having a maximum capacity of 18 participants, and RJP02, RJ03 and RJ04 each having 36 participants.
 The proposed operating hours are to 6.00am to 8.00pm Monday to Saturday and 7.00am to 10.00am Sundays and are consistent with Council's Commercial Fitness Training Activities on Public Open Space Policy.
-In this case, however, consistent with other recent approved development applications for commercial fitness training activities on public land near residences, it is considered reasonable that the hours of operation for the development be restricted to 7.00am to 8.00pm Monday to Saturday and 7.00am to 10.00am Sundays.

 Council's Property & Recreation division is the applicant and it is intended that, should consent be granted, a separate tender process be undertaken to lease/ licence the identified areas to a suitable commercial operator.
-Conditions would form part of the licence/ lease agreement.
+Conditions of consent would form part of the licence/ lease agreement.
 As per cl 1.8 of Council's Commercial Fitness Trainer policy the licence agreement is likely to be greater than 6 months, but less than 5 years.

-1.3 BACKGROUND
+1.3 BACKGROUND DA-2013/378 (commercial fitness training activities on public open space) was approved on 31 May 2013; however, it is understood that the consent has lapsed and related to Rex Jackson Park only.
+No pre-lodgement meeting was held for the proposal.